konantian/NotableNotebooks/notes/Lecture 19 - Neural Networks(NN).md

 > NN with at least one hidden layer can approximate any continuous function arbitrarily well, given enough neurons in the hidden layer

   * Does not mean approximate **_any_** function well
-  * By adding more and more hidden neurons, we can make the rror smaller and smaller
+  * By adding more and more hidden neurons, we can make the error smaller and smaller
   * The theorem is only about continuous function.
 But we can also approximate functions with discontinuous **jumps pretty well**.
   * Multilayer "deep" networks is necessay althought 1 hidden layer is enough **in theory**.
     1. Efficiency of learning